*RENEWALS TAKE APPROXIMATELY 15 BUSINESS DAYS. PLEASE SUBMIT YOUR RENEWAL ACCORDINGLY*

-Download the Recertification Application - if your certification is active, follow the instructions in this form to renew your certification.
+- Renew your Certification(s): If your certification is active, follow the instructions in this form to renew your certification.

-Download the Reinstatement Application - if your certification has expired, follow the instructions in this form to reinstate your certification.
+- Reinstate your Certification(s): if your certification has expired, follow the instructions in this form to reinstate your certification.

 Please Note: To deactivate, your certification must currently be in good standing and in Active Status.

-Download the Certification Copy if your certification is still active.
+To request a new copy, please download the Certification Copy form if your certification is still active.

 To renew a current certification for another two-year period, certificants must submit the Recertification Application with payment of the recertification fee to RESNA prior to the certification expiration date.